8guo/EntropyPasscode/README.md

 #Entropy Generated Passcode
-#####Please give me feedback and comments through my contact form on my website (taijacky.com) or email me directly at contact@taijacky.com!
+#####Please give me feedback and comments through my contact form on my website (taijacky.com) or email me directly at jackytai@buffalo.edu!

 #####About this project.
 Written in Java, this project was aimed to generate an unique passcode which is created in coorlation to the entropy data collected by the user.